websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/forms-field-types-reference.md

 ```
 ## Form Fields and Elements

 ### Paragraph

-This is static text on the form, entered by the form creator.
+The paragraph field displays static text on the form, as entered by the form creator.
 Users do not enter data into paragraph fields.
 This is useful for longer instructions.

 ![Paragraph fields can be used to provide longer blocks of formatted text.](./forms-field-types-reference/images/18.png)